lowRISC/opentitan/doc/rm/hjson_usage_style.md

     { name:"odd", value:"1", desc:"odd parity"}
 ```

-In most cases a group will be too long for a single line, particularly where it has a good descriptive string.
+In most cases, a group will be too long for a single line, particularly where it has a good descriptive string.
-In that case the entry should contain one key-value pair per line with a 2 character indent from the opening bracket.
+In that case, the entry should contain one key-value pair per line with a 2 character indent from the opening bracket.
-The closing bracket should should not have the extra indentation.
+The closing bracket should not have the extra indentation.

 ```hjson {.good}
     {